jmettraux/eurotrash/src/taa__tactics.md

 The efficiency of enemy weapons is compromised by: ~~a)~~ splitting formations and spacing weapons; ~~b)~~ use of artificial means obstructing enemy sight; ~~c)~~ setting up artificial covers.

 Splitting formations and spacing weapons disperse enemy fire and less considerably its material effect, but it makes commanding more difficult and hinders the overall action of our forces.
 It extends the time required for combat preparation.
-These means will thus be used if required by the excepted enemy fire.
+These means will thus be used if required by the expected enemy fire.

 Obstacles obstructing enemy sight make enemy fire impossible or at least make it imprecise.
 It can be obtained by using terrain and masks shielding the troop and its weapons from sighting from the ground, camouflage against sighting from above, and, in certain cases, by using artificial fog.